jzisheng/project-risc/README.md

 # Project RISC (Really Interesting Strategic Conquest Game)

-Gameplay footage of a user making a move, attacking, and conquering.
+This is a online multiplayer strategic conquest game made in ECE651 Software Engineering inspired by the board game "RISK".

 ![Gameplay footage](https://github.com/jzisheng/project-risc/blob/master/gameplay.gif)

-This is a strategic conquest game made in ECE651 Software Engineering inspired by the board game "RISK".
+*Gameplay footage of a user making a move, attacking, and conquering.*

+Each game server can support 2-5 players.
+Players have the ability to switch between active games.

+This game features the following
+* Online Mutiplayer (Players can play against each other online)
+* Scouts (Players can send scout units into unknown territory)
+* Fog of War (Players can only see information of territories near them)

+# Requirements
+* Java 11

+# Running

+First start a hostmaster, this module is reponsible for tracking all game servers

+`./gradlew run-hostmaster`

+Start a game server for clients to connect to.
+Follow the text prompts

+`./gradlew run-server`

+Each player starts a game client to connect to the server

+`./gradlew run-client`

+### Teammates
+Zisheng Jason Chang

+Yisong Zou

+Jiateng Mao

+Aiden Mao